 That makes it harder to figure out how much your have spent and how much is left in your account, particularly if you want to avoid online banking on an unsecured network or internet café (which are often the norm for travel).

-Bankwest Qantas Platinum Credit Card
+Private: Bankwest Qantas Platinum Credit Card

 Receive 8,000 bonus Qantas points, overseas travel insurance and no foreign transactions fees.